gracelang/language/languageSpec/spec.md

 An object conforms to an Intersection type, written `T1 & T2 & ... & Tn`, if and only if that object conforms to all of the component types.
-The main uses of intersection types is for augmenting types with new operations, and as bounds on `where` clauses.
+The main uses of intersection types is for augmenting types with new operations, and as type bounds in `where` clauses.

     (S & T) <: S
     (S & T) <: T